chriscapisce/Custom-Exim4-Blacklists/README.md

 	acl_check_rcpt:

         # CUSTOM ADDED ACL
 	  deny senders	        = /etc/exim4/customglobaltldblacklist
-	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobaldomainblacklist
-	   message	        = You have been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobalemailblacklist
-	   message	        = You have been blacklisted for sending SPAM.
+   	  message	        = Your tld has been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobaldomainblacklist message	        = Your domain has been blacklisted for sending SPAM. deny senders	        = /etc/exim4/customglobalemailblacklist message	        = Your email address has been blacklisted for sending SPAM.
         # END

 	accept hosts = :